 Draw a new line starting from the bust-point in the direction you like.
 Cut it open and close the other dart(s).
-Attach paper underneath the opening and draw the new dart ending somewhere around 3cm from the bust-point.
+Add paper underneath the opening and draw the new dart ending somewhere around 2-3cm or an inch from the bust-point.

-These are a couple of examples I made with the dart going towards the neckline, the centre front and side-seam (also called the french dart).
+These are a couple of examples I made with the dart going towards the neckline, the centre front and side-seam.